 Whatever she says, it’s what she doesn’t mind you knowing because it can’t hurt her.
 And that scares me because what she says is so fucked.
 Like when she said, “I don’t have daddy issues; I have dead daddy issues.
 They’re just like daddy issues except they can’t be resolved.”

 She was standing outside the movies, her friend already departed, when a boy came up and offered her a cigarette.
 She thought she had time before her grandmother picked her up and figured, why not.
-He handed her a cigarette and lit the lighter, holding it out.
-She leaned forward and placed the tip in the fire.
-She coughed.
+He handed her a cigarette and lit the lighter, holding it before her.
+She leaned forward and placed the tip of the cigarette in the fire.
+She inhaled then coughed.
 She said she was sorry.
 He thought it was cute.
 Boys like that.

 She got in her grandmother’s car, an old green station wagon with wood paneling.
 When she looked over to her grandmother, she noticed she looked upset.
 She thought, oh-no, she knows, did she see me?
 Oh god, can she smell it on me?